Lukanite/CP_wpvulns/README.md

 2. Unauthenticated Genericons Cross-Site Scripting
   - [ ] Summary:
+    - A leftover example file in one of the default wordpress includes (Genericons) is vulnerable to XSS.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.2